 Let me help you name what’s happening to you.
 It’s verbal abuse.
 Your mom may never admit that’s what she’s doing, you may never get an apology, and naming it may be more trouble than it’s worth right this second until you are out of the house and on you’re own.
 That’s one to sort out in therapy.
 But you can use the a-word with us and with yourself and with safe people, without question.

 I’m sure you’re correct in what you remember and your dad did abuse your mom.
-Most people who abuse others have been abused themselves in some way.
+Many (but not all) people who abuse others have been abused themselves in some way.
 This is why knowing the reason for something doesn’t always help you deal with it.
 Your mom (and brothers and sisters, who also grew up in this environment) have been abused.
 They are now abusing you.
 That abusive behavior is affecting you like any plain old soul-killing abuse.
 The effect it has on you isn’t counteracted by the fact that your abusers have experienced abuse themselves.
 Maybe some day in the far future knowing that will help you put stuff into perspective, but you don’t have to forgive and justify right now.
 The reason only counts if you say “Mom, you’re treating me just like I used to see Dad treat you, and that’s fucking scary and wrong, and I need you to stop playing this ‘game’ forever now.”
 Saying that out loud to her has risks attached for you, and only you know whether those are worth running.

 Nobody gets up in the morning and says “I need to get milk, lightbulbs, AA batteries, cat litter, and oh yeah, tell my kids what worthless pieces of shit they are.
 Better yet, I’ll suck the younger one into helping me abuse the older one- she’ll do it because she’s afraid of being on the receiving end.”
 Sometimes abuse is deliberate and calculated, and sometimes it’s a reaction borne of pain and fear and habit.
 It’s not for you to have to decide and diagnose what’s “really” going on.
 Just get yourself away from it to a safe place where you can process it and heal and worry about the rest later.